 Entry fees will not be refunded after the entry closing date.
 Tournament entry fees, less a $20.00 service charge, will be refunded when Golf Manitoba is notified by phone or email prior to the entry deadline of the tournament.
 Refunds, less the service charge, will be given only for medical or compassionate reasons for a cancellation received after the tournament entry deadline.
 Such cancellations require written confirmation.
 No refund will be given for any reason once the tournament begins.

-Play in all Golf Manitoba events will be governed by the Rules of Golf as approved for use in Canada by the Royal Canadian Golf Association.
+Play in all Golf Manitoba events will be governed by the Rules of Golf as approved for use in Canada by Golf Canada.

 Tie Breaking - All ties in an Individual Championship for Overall place, team spots, quota spots or qualifying spots shall be decided by a sudden victory playoff.
 All other ties shall be broken by a system of matching cards as outlined in the Rules of Golf, 2016 - 2019 - Appendix I - 10(c).

 Each group will be accompanied by an official.
 If, in the sole judgment of the Tournament Committee, a playoff is not feasible, a system of Matching Scorecards will be used.